Despite heartfelt pleas from high-school athletes, playing fall sports doesn’t align with COVID-19 realities

 “We get it from a very humanistic point of view,” Hoffman said.
 “Heck, it’s driving me crazy sitting in my living room.
 We understand that.
 As a parent, my kids were very active in athletics.
 It would kill me.
 If I’m a kid and I’m on the clock with having only four years, it’s even more upsetting.”

-In a Zoom call Thursday with a small group of reporters Thursday, Hoffman applauded the SAW group for its activism.
+In a Zoom call Thursday with a small group of reporters, Hoffman applauded the SAW group for its activism.

 “As a former social-studies teacher, I think it’s awesome the kids are stepping up and seeking answers and getting involved in the process, and not just feeling like victims,” he said.
 “It’s great.
 We should be able to answer questions.”